 The bottom compartment contains what they call the ‘Powerhouse’ organiser compartment.
 It’s a velcro-fastened inner bag that is designed to store all the power cables, battery chargers and wires that go with your electricals.
 It detaches from the bag so you can easily access everything without having to root around in the bag and stops the wires getting tangled into a huge knot.
 It was just big enough to fit my laptop power supply, phone charger and camera battery charger.

 The overall design is just what I was looking for – my laptop and camera are all well protected but it’s not too bulky.
 The Powerhouse compartment in particular was a great idea to keep my cables organised and the sunglasses pocket should hopefully help my tendancy to lose them.
-At £90 it’s not a cheap bag, but it does have a real feeling of quality.
+At £90 it’s not a cheap bag (update: it’s now on sale for £60), but it does have a real feeling of quality.
 The material is thick and sturdy and the zips and tags all seem very well made, so it should be an investment that lasts for years.
 It looks quite smart so you could even use it for work, but it could pass as a normal rucksack so it doesn’t scream ‘steal me’!
 It can easily be used as a day bag – or even overnight – while I’m away, so isn’t just a travelling bag.

 Much as I like a lot of pockets, this bag does have a bewildering amount of them.
 Something like 18 at my count, though I may well have missed a few!
 Although it’s good to have so much storage, if you need something in a hurry then make sure you remember where you put it or you can spend ten minutes trying to find out which pocket it was in.
 The front pocket is also a bit exposed, so if you plan to use it for your passport, phone etc, then you might want to get a padlock to secure it from pickpockets.